 - Excessive make-up – it’s so hot, and most restaurants don’t have AC so it will slide off anyway 😉

-Frijoles Locos Surf Shop is proud to support La Paz Community School, particularly their scholarship program so that today’s youth will have a bright future.
-In generations to come, local families will have more opportunity to create their own businesses, become leaders within the community, increase awareness of our environment and embrace sustainability.
+Frijoles Locos Surf Shop is proud to support La Paz Community School.
+Their scholarship program gives today’s youth all possible chances for a bright future.
+In generations to come, local families will have more opportunity to create their own businesses and become leaders within the community.
+At the same time, an increased awareness of our environment and importance of sustainability is encouraged.

-Frijoles Locos also supports CEPIA, founded by the wonderful, talented and visionary Laeticia DeWeer.
+Meaningful travel starts with action from you!
+Frijoles Locos supports CEPIA, founded by the wonderful, talented and visionary Laeticia DeWeer.
 CEPIA is an organization that helps improve the quality of life of youth and families in the local area, by supporting and training to assist the poor in job placement, teaching new skills, attending to physical and mental health of those in need, and promoting cultural development.